GraphQL Operations

 Changed on:

 Query operations are used for retrieving data.
-Fluent's GraphQL API has two types of query operations:
+Fluent's API has two types of query operations:

 Get operations always return a single result.
 These operations should be used when a unique identifier for the object to be retrieved is known.
-This can be an ID or a Ref (for reference), both, or in some cases, something else.
-This is discussed in more detail on the GraphQL Queries page.
+This can be an ID, ref (reference), or both in conjunction.
+In some cases, it can also be defined by something else.
+Refer to the GraphQL Queries page for more details.

 1{